maryamsh62/Tableau-Portfolio-Project---British-Airways-Review/README.md

    END`

-   This "Metric Selected" field is then used in charts (e.g., as AVG([Metric Selected])) so that all main visuals        updateautomatically when the user changes the metric parameter.
+   This "Metric Selected" field is then used in charts (e.g., as AVG([Metric Selected])) so that all main visuals update automatically when the user changes the metric parameter.

 ` 3.
 Aircraft Grouping`